JaimeArboleda/nestedcvtraining/README.md

 ## Limitations

 - For the moment it only works in binary classification settings, but I plan to adapt it to multilabel classification.
-- The model returned cannot be fitted, because it is an ensemble model built using the inner cross-validation procedure and fitting it should be done only by using this procedure.
+- If an ensemble model is built (depending on the option), the model returned cannot be fitted, because it is an ensemble model built using the inner cross-validation procedure and fitting it should be done only by using this procedure.
 - The OptionedPostProcessTransformer cannot have resamplers inside any of the options.

 ## Examples